 The Positives of Working Overtime

 Overtime is tricky.
 Some employees enjoy working overtime since it can mean higher paychecks and other perks.
 Others resent having to stay late, especially at jobs that require mandatory overtime or that do not give overtime pay.
-Working overtime can have many benefits for both the employee and the employer.
+Working overtime can have many benefits for both the employee and the employer, provided that California employment laws are followed.
 The specific advantages for each party will depend on the unique job.
 Employees in Los Angeles may be able to expect certain perks for staying late.

 The most obvious perk for employees who work overtime is more money.
 Bigger paychecks can make overtime worthwhile.
 In California, employers lawfully must pay nonexempt employees one and one-half times their normal working wages for every hour worked more than 8 in one workday or 40 in a workweek.
 If an employee making $10 works 5 hours of overtime in a workweek, for example, he or she would receive $75 in overtime pay.

 The employee will receive overtime pay at this rate for all hours worked over 8 hours per shift, up to 12 hours per workday.
 Overtime pay will also accrue if the employee works eight hours on the seventh consecutive day of a workweek.
 If the employee works more than 12 hours in a workday or more than 8 hours on the 7th consecutive day, he or she will qualify for double the regular rate of pay for the additional hours.

 Some workers are exempt from California’s overtime pay law.
 Employees on salary, for example, do not get overtime pay.
 Executives, administrative professionals, outdoor salespeople, employees of national service programs, taxi drivers, airline employees, carnival ride operators, actors, and many other exemptions will also not receive overtime pay.